 Self Seeding Vegetables

 When it blooms, dill does a fantastic job of attracting pollinators to your garden.
+It can also be used to make homemade pickles and will readily go to seed and come up during the next growing season.
 Dill grows best in zones 2 to 9 in full sun.

 A polarizing herb to say the least, for those who love the flavor is an easy herb to grow.
 Known as coriander in some countries, it is important to plant this one early so you can harvest it before it becomes too hot for the plant.
 You can harvest it for longer if you pluck off the flowers as they grow in, however, if you leave a few they will self-sow for the following year.
 Cilantro grows best in zones 2 to 11 in partial shade to full sun.

 Lettuce is another plant that as long as you don’t cut too many of the leaves off of each plant, it will continue to grow back over the season until it becomes too hot.
 Allow it to flower and it will re-sow itself and come back again the following year.
 Lettuce grows best in zones 4 to 9 in partial shade to full sun.

 One of the hardiest vegetables you can plant, kale plants will continue to grow in temperatures as cold as 5 degrees Fahrenheit.
 It will then go dormant for the winter and spring back up again the following season.
 Kale grows best in zones 7 to 10 in full sun.